Rune-Coder/Scaleup-University/README.md

 # Scaleup-University
-A university website to take courses and upgrade your skill Shortened link: https://rb.gy/4bkses
+A university website to take courses and upgrade your skill. <br>
+Shortened link: https://rb.gy/4bkses